space-wizards/space-station-14/README.md

 ## Documentation

-We have various documentation articles about various systems on the GitHub wikis of this repo and RobustToolbox.
+We have various documentation articles about various systems on both content pack and engine on HackMD wiki.

 * [Robust Toolbox & Space Station 14 HackMD Wiki](https://hackmd.io/@ss14/docs/)